rjpw/rjpw.github.io/_posts/2015-2-2-visual-architect.md

 ## Example (Part I) - RESTful API for MIDI Controller

 For our upcoming example, we will design a RESTful API for a motorized [Behringer USB/MIDI Controller](http://www.behringer.com/EN/Products/BCF2000.aspx).
-Note that REST stands for Representational State Transfer, a design strategy that employs the HTTP protocol for server APIs based on resource names and small set of simple operations, e.g. GET, PUT, POST, DELETE.
+Note that REST stands for Representational State Transfer, a design strategy that employs the HTTP protocol for server APIs based on resource names and a small set of simple operations, e.g. GET, PUT, POST, DELETE.
 We'll use the GET command to allow local and remote users to read the control positions, and we will use the PUT command to let local users update the MIDI values (remote users attempting to PUT will see "Permission Denied").
 Ultimately we will use our API to control a parallel coordinates visualization.

 ![In the lab]({{site.url}}/img/demo2_sm.jpg)